 - Soy sauce, sesame oil, sesame seeds, red chilli

 Roasted zucchini, sun dried tomatoes, olives, green beans.
 Need I go on?
 This lunchbox was so easy to make too – put on some extra roast vegetables with dinner and you’ve got a great meal on your hands.
 We went with roasted zucchinis today, which are wonderful, and don’t leave you feeling quite as heavy as a full on roast potato/pumpkin feast.
 Not saying they’re not great, because they are possibly the greatest thing ever, but sometimes you want something a little lighter, while still getting that lovely, sweet, roasted crunch.
-I must warn you that if you are making this from leftovers, make a lot – way more than you think you need.
+I must warn you that if you are making this from leftovers, make a lot – when it comes to mediterranean salad you always need way more than you think you do because it goes so fast!

 We paired this lovely little salad with a little bit of crunch for texture – a Cruskit with your favourite topping will work wonders here and is super easy to do.
 Add in some chili for a kick, then finish with some fresh fruit for dessert – we went with golden nectarines and weren’t disappointed.